adrian-kurzeja/container-process-spawning/README.md

 # Requirements
-I have build this project on django and right now it requires two heroku apps:
+I have prepared this project as a "fast copy" of my project in django (python2.7) and right now it requires two heroku apps:

 - heroku postgres app
 - heroku Data for Redis